 - Consume raw and cooked ginger as a regular part of your diet.

-- Add an essential oil from ginger to your bathwater to help relieve joint and muscle pain.
+- Add ginger essential oil to your bathwater to help relieve joint and muscle pain.

-Ginger has also been used to help reduce the amount of blood lost during menstruation, especially during the first 3–7 days.
+Ginger may also help reduce the volume of menstrual flow, especially during the first 3–7 days.
 (14)

-There is evidence to support that ginger may help relieve some of the side effects of migraines and even stop the migraines themselves.
+There is evidence to support that ginger may help relieve migraines and other discomforts associated with it, both in children and adults.
+(16)

-Not only does drinking ginger tea help to block the pain felt during a migraine, but it can also provide some relief to dizziness and nausea often suffered as a side effect of the migraine.
+Ginger can also provide some relief to dizziness and nausea often suffered as a side effect of the migraine.
 The medicinal intake of ginger may not only reduce the severity but also the frequency of migraine attacks.

 Ginger does help in maintaining cholesterol levels.
 However, for a healthy heart, you cannot ignore the importance of a healthy lifestyle and diet.